Table of Contents

 Instructions

-2. Add the onions and garlic, sauté for 3–4 minutes until softened.
+- Add chopped onions and minced garlic to the pot with the bacon fat.
+Sauté for 3–4 minutes until softened.

-3. Stir in the beans, tomatoes, and all the spices.
+- Add drained beans, diced tomatoes, and cooked bacon.
 Mix well to coat everything evenly.

-4. Bring the mixture to a boil, then reduce the heat and let it simmer for 20–30 minutes.
+- Bring the mixture to a boil, then reduce heat to low and simmer for 20–30 minutes, stirring occasionally.

-5. Taste and adjust seasoning as needed.
+- Taste and adjust seasoning with salt and pepper.
 Serve hot with rice, cornbread, or tortilla chips.

 This bacon chili recipe is not only delicious but also incredibly versatile.
 You can serve it as a main course, use it as a base for tacos, or even freeze it for later.
 The key is to let the flavors develop and mingle while it simmers.